monktastic/blog/pages/metaphysics/radical-skepticism-and-magic.md

 description:
 ---

+### Summary

 > *Most of us suspect we don’t really know what life is.
 But really **knowing** you don't know takes some work.
 It requires you to clearly see that your story is just a story; and to become conscious of the deep mystery at its foundation.*
 >
 > -- Tim Freke

-The modern way of thinking assures us that there is no such thing as magic or miracles.
-The world is made of fundamentally lifeless stuff being randomly shuffled around by mindless laws.
-Even if a small voice inside you *wants* there to be something more to it all, your appreciation for science (and your wish to fit into modern society) compel you to interpret this desire as a naïve distraction from the "cold, hard facts" of reality.
+The modern way of thinking assures us that reality is made of intrinsically lifeless stuff being shuffled around by mindless laws.
+Even if a small voice inside you wishes there were a meaningful sense in which life is genuinely magical and the world truly alive, there seems to be no legitimate, rational way to accommodate these beliefs.
+At best, it must be wishful thinking; errant biochemistry aimed solely at propagating your selfish genes.

-This is a tragic mistake of epic proportions whose consequences you see unfolding around you today.
-In a meaningful sense, *all* of reality is miraculous, and we *are* all one.
-Understanding this sense takes considerable effort and honesty, but it pays off handsomely.
-Figures throughout history have tried to communicate it, to apparently little avail.
-I have no reason to believe I can do better, but I might as well try.
+This worldview is profoundly confused, but because its fundamental error is rooted much more deeply than we normally have conscious access to, the mistake is fiendishly hard to see.
+Various people through the ages have tried to communicate it, but the frequently religious overtones are commonly off-putting to modern readers.
+I have no reason to believe I can do better, but I want to try.

+The worldview is not only *wrong*, but profoundly *disastrous*.
+The converging planetary crises of our day are ultimately due to our inability to accommodate the possibility of "real life."
+By seeing reality as fundamentally dead, we have created a self-fulfilling prophecy that is slowly killing it.

+Let's launch right into it.

 ## Radical skepticism